dancancro/great-big-example-application/README.md

 ### Production Ready Implementations
 * NotesServiceHttpOnly - (todo) - 'Old School' or 'Angular 1.0 style' implentation using only the http backend and local state mirroring a controller.
 * NotesServiceServerFirstOnAdd - (complete) - A practical and robust implementation usable in most 'real world' appliations where the server is the source of uniqueness.
-* NotesServiceStoreFirstOnAddClientId - (complete) - A practical and robust implementation using client generated uuid's
+* NotesServiceStoreFirstOnAdd - (complete) - A practical and robust implementation using client generated uuid's
-* NotesServiceStoreFirstOnAddServerId - (todo) - A complex implementation usable when your application is add-intensive but constrained to using server generated id's.

 ## Adding Items
 I did a lot of thinking about the best way to Add items and tried a lot of approaches.